ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/sdfbjaksff/CVE-2022-2022](https://github.com/sdfbjaksff/CVE-2022-2022) :  ![starts](https://img.shields.io/github/stars/sdfbjaksff/CVE-2022-2022.svg) ![forks](https://img.shields.io/github/forks/sdfbjaksff/CVE-2022-2022.svg)

 ## CVE-2022-1972
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: CVE-2022-2078.
 Reason: This candidate is a reservation duplicate of CVE-2022-2078.
 Notes: All CVE users should reference CVE-2022-2078 instead of this candidate.
-All references and descriptions in this candidate have been removed to prevent accidental usage.
+All references and descriptions in this candidate have been removed to prevent accidental usage

 - [https://github.com/randorisec/CVE-2022-1972-infoleak-PoC](https://github.com/randorisec/CVE-2022-1972-infoleak-PoC) :  ![starts](https://img.shields.io/github/stars/randorisec/CVE-2022-1972-infoleak-PoC.svg) ![forks](https://img.shields.io/github/forks/randorisec/CVE-2022-1972-infoleak-PoC.svg)

 ## CVE-2022-1966
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: CVE-2022-32250.
 Reason: This candidate is a duplicate of CVE-2022-32250.
 Notes: All CVE users should reference CVE-2022-32250 instead of this candidate.
 All references and descriptions in this candidate have been removed to prevent accidental usage.